mishbahr/django-users2/README.rst

   :target: https://coveralls.io/r/mishbahr/django-users2?branch=master

-Custom user model for django >=1.5 with support for multiple user types and lots of other awesome utils (mostly borrowed from other projects).
+Custom user model for django >=1.11 with support for multiple user types and lots of other awesome utils (mostly borrowed from other projects).
+If you are using django < 1.11, you can install `pip install django-users2<=0.2.1`.

 Features
 --------